Welcome to Harrold-Odell Country Park

 Managed by Bedford Borough Council, its 144 acres offer visitors beauty and tranquillity in a setting that features two picturesque lakes, river meadows, a nature reserve and a range of managed habitats.
 It has free parking and refreshments in the Tea-Zels Café.

-We have won the Green Flag Award for the sixth year
+We have won the Green Flag Award for the 7th consecutive year

 Description of the Park

 Harrold-Odell Country Park, on the banks of the Great Ouse, lies between Harrold and Odell in north Bedfordshire.
 The Park has been developed by the Local Authority to become an award-winning haven for visitors and wildlife.

 Free car parking, children's play facilities, a network of pathways, a welcoming café, wide open spaces for picnics with views of the lake, as well as a modern bird hide make this an ideal venue for everyone.

 The 144 acres of lakes, woodland and meadows are easily accessible and provide visitors with an enjoyable day out in a beautiful setting.